-In Figure \ref{fig:ye1} we show the contours of the constant electron fraction on the temperature-density plane.
+In Figure \ref{fig:ye1}, we show the contours of the constant electron fraction on the temperature-density plane.
 This value, calculated as

-is defined by the net number of electrons, equal to the number density difference between electrons and positrons.
-From the charge neutrality condition, it is equal to the number of free protons plus the number of electrons in Helium nuclei, if they are formed.
+is defined by the net number of electrons, which is equal to the number density difference between electrons and positrons.
+From the charge neutrality condition, it is equal to the number of free protons plus the number of electrons in Helium nuclei if they are formed.
 Therefore, the electron fraction is modified here by the Helium synthesis process.

-The contour of $Y_{e}=0.5$ corresponds to the helium number density of $n_{He}=1/4(n_{b}-2n_{p})$.
+The contour of $Y_{e}=0.5$ corresponds to the Helium number density of $n_{He}=1/4(n_{b}-2n_{p})$.
 If the neutrons do not dominate over protons, the Helium density would vanish here.
-The top-right region of this figure represents the contours with $n_{He}<1/4(n_{b}-2n_{p})$, where helium abundance is smaller and the electron-positron pairs are produced.
+The top-right region of this figure represents the contours with $n_{He}<1/4(n_{b}-2n_{p})$, where Helium abundance is smaller and the electron-positron pairs are produced.

-The above defined electron fraction is different from the equilibrium value defined as $Y_{p} = 1/(1+n_{n}/n_{p})$, given by the ratio of number densities of protons to nucleons.
+The electron fraction defined above is different from the equilibrium value, defined as $Y_{p} = 1/(1+n_{n}/n_{p})$, which is given by the ratio of number densities of protons to nucleons.
 The reason is due to the presence of electron-positron pairs and Helium nuclei in the plasma.
-This 'proton fraction' is plotted in figure \ref{fig:ye2}.
-The established chemical balance between the neutronisation reactions leads to the neutron excess, therefore in the temperature and density range shown in the Figure the free proton number density is mostly $n_{p}<1/2(n_{p}+n_{n})$.
+This 'proton fraction' is plotted in Figure \ref{fig:ye2}.
+The established chemical balance between the neutronization reactions leads to the neutron excess, therefore, in the temperature and density range shown in the Figure; the free proton number density is mostly $n_{p}<1/2(n_{p}+n_{n})$.